-In our natural sand proppant services business, we experienced a significant decline in demand of our sand proppant in the second half of 2019 and throughout 2020 as a result of completion activity falling due to lower oil demand and pricing, increased capital discipline by our customers, budget exhaustion and the COVID-19 pandemic.
+We experienced a significant decline in demand of our sand proppant in the second half of 2019 and throughout 2020 as a result of completion activity falling due to lower oil demand and pricing, increased capital discipline by our customers, budget exhaustion and the COVID-19 pandemic.
 Activity rebounded modestly in 2021 and continued to increase throughout 2022 as we saw an increase in the volume of sand sold.
-Supply constraints from labor shortages have negatively affected West Texas in-basin mine operations and increased demand for Northern White frac sand for the region in 2022.
-Demand from oil and gas companies in Western Canada and the Marcellus Shale has also being strong in 2022.
-The increase in activity in 2022 resulted in an increase in demand and pricing for our sand and we expect that prices will remain at these levels throughout 2023.
+Supply constraints from labor shortages negatively affected West Texas in-basin mine operations and increased demand for Northern White frac sand for the region in 2022.
+Demand from oil and gas companies in Western Canada and the Marcellus Shale was also strong in 2022.
+The increase in activity in 2022 resulted in an increase in demand and pricing for our sand, which continued throughout the first quarter of 2023.
+Demand for our natural sand proppant was adversely impacted in the second quarter of 2023 by the wildfires in Canada, which hindered our ability to transport sand.
+Notwithstanding the foregoing, our sand business remained resilient during the second quarter of 2023.
+As discussed above, pricing for crude oil and natural gas declined from levels seen in 2022, which slowed down completion activities and adversely impacted demand for our sand proppant services in the second half of 2023.
+We are beginning to see an uptick in orders for our sand in the first quarter of 2024 and anticipate higher demand in 2024, partially driven by western Canada, which we expect to be accretive to current pricing.